Dexstettner/SubRipAdjuster/README.md

 # Tecnologies
 In that project was used:

 - C#
   -As core back languge.
 - Asp.Net
-  -Framework to make web application.
+  Framework to make web application.
 - Razor
-  -Framework to use controllers and models in views application.
+  Framework to use controllers and models in views application.
 - MVC 5
-  -Project structure.
+  Project structure.
 - Entity Framework
-  -To generate access database based on project models
+  To generate access database based on project models

 # Contact
 Kevin Rochas Stettner